itsjoshuagraves/digitalgarden/content/tools/articles/black mirror brainstorms.md

 ---
 date: 2018-11-26
-title: Black Mirror brainstorms — a product design exercise
+title: Black Mirror Brainstorms
 bookToc: true
+type: docs
 tags: ["UX Collective"]
 originalURL: https://uxdesign.cc/black-mirror-brainstorms-f919ccf5938c
 summary: "I want to have more ethical products.
 I feel like we all do.
 Sometimes, though, we don’t consider how this amazing thing we’re working on might have some unintended and negative consequences."